 Fortunately, our bridal experts are highly experienced in working with all kinds of brides and can help you find the perfect dress that accommodates your baby bump while still making you feel like your most beautiful self.
-With that being said, here are our top tips for wedding dress shopping while pregnant that will help you find your perfect gown with ease.
+With that being said, here are our wedding dress shopping tips for moms-to-be that will help you find your perfect gown with ease.

 Whether you are planning to tie the knot before or after you give birth, it’s important to start your search as early as possible.